mdmattsson/nvim-cpp/README.md

 - ✅ **No plugin manager** - Direct use of `vim.pack.add()`
 - ✅ **Unified keymap system** - One function (`map()`) for all keybindings
 - ✅ **Project-aware** - Intelligent root detection for nested projects
+- ✅ **Unified Settings** - Single window for all configuration options

 ---